-Beyond the Garden Gate: Moss, Myths and Mystery
+Beyond the Garden Gate: Moss, Myths & Mystery

 An entertaining introduction to moss and gardening with moss.
-It could be a new lawn alternative, it's deer resistant and beautiful to look at.
+It could be a new lawn alternative, it’s deer resistant, and it’s beautiful!

 Perennials are easily propagated by division.
+Make more plants for your garden or to share with friends.
 Methods and techniques for success will be discussed.

 Fall-Scaping: Plants with Autumn Interest

 Planning a garden with autumn interest is easy.
-Explore the many trees, shrubs, perennials and annuals with autumn interest.
+Explore the many trees, shrubs, perennials and annuals that display autumn beauty.

 Flowering Annuals for Summer Color

-Annuals are easily changed, not forever, a quick way to try something new and different and endlessly intriguing.
+Annuals are easily changed.
+Not forever, they are a quick way to try something new, different and endlessly intriguing.
 If you tend to stick with perennials, let us show you how well-placed annuals can add texture, exciting and long-lived color and that much needed contrasting shape to your garden.

 Hardy Cacti and Succulents

-Broaden your garden design choices by including winter hardy cacti and succulents which can be grown outdoors in Orange County.
+Broaden your garden design choices by including winter hardy cacti and succulents that can be grown outdoors in Orange County.
 This comprehensive overview will open your eyes to these architecturally appealing species.

-Since grasses arrived in the landscaping arsenal of essential plants about ten years ago, designers have explored and refined myriad uses for them as specimens, in combinations and masses, deer resistance, drought solutions and privacy issues.
-There's one for everybody's needs and tastes!
+Since grasses arrived in the landscaping arsenal of essential plants over 10 years ago, designer have explored and refined a myriad of uses for them as single specimens, and in combinations and masses.
+They are deer resistant, drought tolerant, and great as privacy screens.
+There’s one to suit everyone’s needs and tastes!

 Ornamental Native Plants

-Don't be fooled: native plants can contribute more to the health of our ecosystems, are often hardier and more disease resistant, and add as much structure, shape, color and flowers as the exotic ornamentals we've become used to.
-Let's explore what carefree indigenous plants we could be enjoying in our own backyards.
+Don’t be fooled – native plants can contribute much to the health of our garden ecosystems, plus add structure, shape, color and flowers to our gardens.
+They are often hardier and more disease-resistant than the exotic ornamentals we’ve become used to.
+Let’s explore the carefree, indigenous plants we could be enjoying in our own backyards.

-Perennials are the door-prize for surviving our Orange County fourth season.
+Perennials are the door-prize for surviving our Orange County winters.
 They are always there for us come spring.
-When we understand what makes them tick we'll learn to select the best ones for continual blooms, cutting, ease of maintenance.
+When we understand what makes them tick, we’ll learn to select the best ones for continual blooms, cutting and ease of maintenance.